The University’s plans for Teaching in the Academic Year 2021-22 can be read at the link below:

 Teaching in 2021-22

-With the start of the new academic year and with teaching and research being designated essential activities within higher education, most university teaching will be on campus and services will return to near-normal operation with additional precautionary measures.
 Public health guidelines will continue to inform decisions, with the health and safety of staff and students being paramount.

-You must not return to campus if you:
+You must not come to campus if:

 Please read more information for staff about working from campus here